-Book reports are written to explain the content of a book.
+Book reports templates provide a framework to explain the content of a book.
 Whether reporting on a fiction or nonfiction book, comprehension skills and strategies are used independently.
 When reporting on a book that is fiction, you will want students to include a plot map, character analysis, connections, and a brief book review.

 A plot map is a graphic organizer that is shaped like a pyramid.
 A plot map includes the characters, setting, events, climax, and resolution in the story.
 This is a great way to check the student’s understanding of these story elements.